mvdhout1992/PortableRA/readme.md

 See readme/build.txt for a list of featues and more info.

 Note: Update the date at the top of readme/build.txt when this project is updated.
-Note2: The expansion .mix files need to have a .pkt file with empty [Missions] list
+Note 2: The expansion .mix files need to have a .pkt file with empty [Missions] list Note 3: Remove the .git folder and .gitignore and .gitattributes files during build